charigami/Meteor-MultipleCallbacks/README.md

 ## Quick Start

-For now, simply put MultipleCallbacks.js in your client/lib folder.
+For now, simply put multipleCallbacks.js in your client/lib folder.

 ## How to use

-You still can use Template.name.eventname and it will be allways called first.
+You can still use Template.name.eventname and it will be allways called first.

 And if you want to add more callbacks you can do it like so: